JofArnold/react-router-link-inactiveclassname/README.md

 # react-router-link-inactiveclassname
-A fork of react router 4's Link component that supports inactiveClassName attribute
+A fork of react router 4's Link component that supports an `inactiveClassName` attribute.

 This relates to the NOFIX issue I raised on React Router's github: [TBD] strongly believe the NOFIX was an incorrect response for the following reasons: